philipturner/swift-colab/Documentation/MagicCommands.md

 `PATH` may omit the first forward slash; prefer this style when specifying just a file name.
 The path registers as `/content/PATH` internally.
 Prepending a slash creates `/content//PATH`, which resolves to the same location.

-> \*In Swift-Colab v2.0-2.2, the code would execute at the top of the current cell, even if the `%include` command appeared below other Swift code.
-Furthermore, the command silently failed if you previously included `PATH` during the current Jupyter session.
+> \*In Swift-Colab v2.0-2.2, the command silently failed if you previously included `PATH` during the current Jupyter session.
 This protective mechanism prevented duplication of the `IPythonDisplay.socket` Python object in `EnableIPythonDisplay.swift`.
 >
 > The behavior deviated from [swift-jupyter](https://github.com/google/swift-jupyter) and the magic command's semantic meaning.
-Thus, is was restored in v2.3 (not yet released).
+Thus, it was restored in v2.3 (not yet released).

 ### `%install`
 ```